Basic Cryptocurrency Terms for beginners and Their Meanings

 Hard Fork

 Two incompatible versions of the ledger are produced when there is a persistent divergence in the blockchain.
-All nodes must update to the new protocol following a hard fork in order to avoid being stranded on the previous chain.
-Intentional or accidental hard forks might result in the creation of new cryptocurrencies.
-For instance, a 2017 hard fork of Bitcoin produced Bitcoin Cash.
+All nodes must update the new protocol after a hard fork occurs to avoid stalling on the previous chain.
+Intentional or unintentional hard forks can lead to the creation of new cryptocurrencies.
+For example, a hard fork of Bitcoin in 2017 produced Bitcoin Cash.

 Soft Fork